+Champagne, Matthew.
 "Decolonizing America's Oldest Timber-Frame Home: A Hidden History of Slavery at the Fairbanks House Museum."
-Transactions of the Society of Fellows of Dyson College 20 (2017): 55-65.
+Transactions of the Society of Fellows of Dyson College 20, no. 1 (2017): 55-65.

 "Home Repair: Maintaining Structures and Relationships at Historic House Museums," Annual Meeting, National Council on Public History, Hartford, CT, March 2019.

 "From Sewing Needle to Unsheathed Sword: The Life of Catalina de Erauso Upon Her Return to Spain, 1623 – 1630," Graduate History Association Conference, University of North Carolina, Charlotte, NC, March 2018.

-“Decolonizing America’s Oldest–Timber Frame Home: A History of Sex and Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.
+“Decolonizing America’s Oldest–Timber Frame Home: A Hidden History of Slavery During King Phillip’s War, 1675 – 1678,” James A. Barnes Conference, Temple University, Philadelphia, PA, March 2017.

 “Students Become Teachers: Case Studies Exploring New York City’s Student Theater Movement,” International Seminar on the Independent Theater Sector, Dramatic Arts Center of Iran, Tehran, Iran, February 2017.